We donβt ask you to trust the agent β we prove it executed.

 onlyAgent adds a new actor to the EVM permission model:

-OnlyAgent is designed for systems where AI agents reason over sensitive data but must produce trustworthy public actions.
+OnlyAgent supports workflows where AI agents operate on sensitive data but must produce verifiable public actions.

-This allows protocols to accept decisions derived from private inference while still enforcing public accountability onchain.
+This allows protocols to accept actions derived from private inference while maintaining public verifiability of execution.

 | Contract | Address |